Top > Features > Animations > Evidence > About | Log in

 Memory Tip 3: Set Your Own Review Intervals

-Use metacognition to find the optimal timing
+Use metacognition to find your own review timing

 By combining metacognition (the ability to objectively understand your own learning status and choose the best methods) with spaced repetition learning, more effective learning becomes possible.
 Research shows that when learners self-assess their memory state and adjust review timing accordingly, learning efficiency improves.